Working for J. Walter Thompson NYC as a UX Design Jump/Start Intern focusing on Product Design, Product Development, and Rapid Prototyping.

 Check out the promo video! prod. by Dylan Malburg.

-As a UX Design Intern at J. Walter Thompson NYC, I brought my experience with product design and development to a variety of the company's active campaigns.
+As a UX Design Intern at J. Walter Thompson NYC, I brought my experience with product design and development to a variety of campaigns.
 My feature project, and most technical, was the collaborative design of the Pillow Talk product with Ense NYC.

 Pillow Talk is a joint project between advertising powerhouse J. Walter Thompson and Ense NYC.
 The project struck core interests for both companies; JWT’s expansion into digital and high-tech marketing allowed them to put plenty of technical resources into the project, and the innovative use of their technology gave Ense plenty to be excited about.